The escrow company makes sure that the terms and conditions of the agreement between the two parties are met prior to the sale being completed.

-The pieces of paperwork the escrow agent may obtain include:
+The pieces of paperwork the escrow holder may secure include:

-The escrow agent receives a payment at the completion of closing.
+The escrow company gets a payment at the completion of closing.
 As your agent, I'll let you know what is an acceptable form of payment.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.